Davidalimazo/zuri_mongodb_todo_api/README.md

 # zuri_mongodb_todo_api
 zuri mongodb todo api
-to run the project run npm install to install all the relevan depebdencies then run "npm run dev" to start the project
+to run the project run npm install to install all the relevant depebdencies, create a .env file and added your own mongodb connection string and port then run "npm run dev" to start the project
 #project route